-Whether you have recently developed symptoms of a thyroid nodule or are looking for a second opinion about your thyroid nodule treatment options, Houston Sinus Surgery is here to provide compassionate and expert care.
-With over 20 years of experience as an ENT doctor in Houston, Dr. Cecil Yeung is dedicated to diagnosing and treating patients suffering from thyroid nodules.
+Whether you have recently developed symptoms of a thyroid nodule or are looking for a second opinion about your thyroid nodule treatment options, Houston Sinus Surgery at the Yeung Institute is here to provide compassionate and expert care.
+With over 20 years of experience as a Head & Neck Surgeon in Houston, Cecil Yeung, MD., FACS. is dedicated to diagnosing and treating patients suffering from thyroid nodules (mass).
 If you are experiencing any of the symptoms of a thyroid nodule, contact our office right away to schedule a consultation with Dr. Yeung.

 The thyroid is a gland located in the lower part of the neck, below the Adam’s apple, where it wraps around the windpipe, also known as the trachea.
 It is shaped like a butterfly with two wings (called lobes) that are attached to one another by a middle part, called the isthmus.
 The thyroid plays an important role in regulating vital body functions.
 It makes and stores essential hormones that help regulate the heart rate, blood pressure, body temperature, and the rate at which food is converted into energy.